atomicptr/hoyo-daily-logins-helper/README.md

 # you can configurate some things here like the language or the user agent
 # keep in mind that config and every key in there is optional and you can omit it
 [config]
+# i'd recommend against changing this value unless you know what you are doing
+# not setting this will make it look to the developer like we are using a normal
+# web browser while this is very suspicious
-user-agent = "My fancy user agent" language = "en-us"
+user-agent = "My fancy user agent"
+# the language of the rewards and presumably return messages from the API
+language = "en-us"

 # every account starts with this index/key